|2016 winners: Camp Solar Solstice|

 The contest is open to all campers in any of the Planet Bluegrass-managed campgrounds.
 To nominate your own campsite or one of your neighbors:

 - Stop by the Leave No Trace booth each day to view all the campsite entries.
-Campsite finalists will be chosen daily by staff and Festivarians.
+Each day we select 2 winners (one chosen by our staff, one chosen at random) for daily prizes.

 How Do I Win?